 Q: How can one determine if a spirit is good or malicious?

 “The purest light is not eclipsed by any cloud; the flawless diamond is the one of greatest value, so judge the Spirits by the purity of their teachings.
 Do not forget that among spirits there are those who have not yet freed themselves from the ideas of earthly life.
 Learn to distinguish them by their language; judge them by the sum of what they tell you; see whether there is logical sequence in their ideas, and whether there is anything in what they say that reveals ignorance, pride or malevolence; in other words, whether their expressions are always marked with the stamp of wisdom that reveals true superiority.”
-(Kardec, Spirits’ Book Conclusion IX)
+(SB Conclusion IX)

 Spiritism recognizes that determining spirits’ moral qualities can be challenging, so despite the simple method, it is no simple matter.